Hallberg-Rassy 40 · Est. 2004

 Favorite stops included the floating bars of Bequia, where anchored sailors gather at sunset over cold bottles of Piton beer.
 At each anchorage, locals would paddle out to sell fresh fruit or ferry water to the boat.
 In the BVI, they met a group of Americans chartering a catamaran and explored The Baths together over lunch.

-Night on the floating bar Caribbean art Gallery interior
+Night on the floating bar Caribbean art

 Exploring Ashore